grdddj/done-for-today/plan.md

 ---

 # Older relevant notes

+## TT debug trace
+Need to investigate why the trace from TT is not being updated (e.g. during PIN entry in click tests), while TR is.
+- TT is using synthetic_events in comparison to TR's `RustLayout`'s `press_XXX` etc. functions - and they call `notify_layout_change`

 ### Model R self-code review
 - change show_tutorial from default=true to default=false?
 Create specific message spawning tutorial